js-pujari/js-utils/README.md

 # What is this ?

-You can find js utility functions here
+You can find js utility functions here.

 ## Installation